Concerti grossi, Op. 3 (Handel): Musical structure

 The structure of Op.
 3 is somewhat unusual.
 The six concertos have anything between two and five movements, but only one of them contains the usual four movements.
 Only occasionally are the instrumental forces set in the traditional concerto grosso manner: a tutti group and a contrasting, soloistic concertino group.
 However, the concertos are filled with virtuoso solo passages for both the strings and the woodwinds, thus maintaining the form of the concerto grosso despite the lack of traditional contrasting forces.

 No. 1, HWV 312

 The first and probably earliest concerto of the set is scored for two recorders, two oboes, two bassoons, strings (with divided viola), and continuo.
 It is unusual in that only its first movement is in the tonic key of B-flat major—the other two are in the relative minor, G minor.

 No. 2, HWV 313

 The second concerto contains four movements in B-flat major and one (the second) in G minor.
-The opening movement of the five-movement concerto bears a close relationship to Handel's Brockes Passion of 1716.
+The third movement of the concerto bears a close relationship to the overture to Handel's Brockes Passion of 1716.
 Unusually, two dance movements, a minuet, and a gavotte complete the concerto.
-The final gavotte bears a close resemblance to "The King Shall Rejoice" from Handel's Coronation Anthems.
+The final gavotte consists of a statement and two variations.
 The concerto is scored for two oboes, one bassoon, strings, and continuo.